 Call to Nature Permaculture Project – Ghana

 It takes students many hours to scoop enough water from the dam to water the whole field.
 This does not give them enough time to engage in other activities, which include preparing beds, planting, weeding, staking, and numerous other tasks.
-A better water storage and distriribution system is needed to improve effectiveness.
+Better water storage and distribution system are needed to improve effectiveness.

 After excavating, vetiver grass will be planted on the banks of the dam to keep it firm and compact since its root travels many meters into the soil.
 After this, water plants will be introduced into the dam to prevent evaporation and also to improve aquatic life in the dam.

 An irrigation system will be set up to allow many hours of watering will be done in just 5-10 minutes, thereby giving the community enough time to engage in other activities.
 The main system will consist of PVC pipes running through the middle of the farm.
 Attached to these are the spray tubes, which run between the planting beds.
 A water pump will pull water from the dam and distribute it through the spray tubes to water the plants.